QSI International School of Dushanbe

 QSI International School of Dushanbe is a branch of the non-profit organization Quality School International and is located in Dushanbe, Tajikistan.
 QSI International School of Dushanbe was founded in 2004 as a private institution and currently has approximately 150 students.
 QSI International School of Dushanbe teaches students from preschool (age 3) to secondary school (age 18) with a curriculum entirely in English.
 In addition to English, there are also other foreign-language classes offered in Russian (native and non-native), German, and French.

 Facilities

 QSI Dushanbe was first established in 2004 at 2 Osipenko Street.
-The school changed its location on March, 2010 since the student population grew to 39 students and the facility no longer provided the necessary space for the development of the school.
+The school changed its location in March 2010 since the student population grew to 39 students and the facility no longer provided the necessary space for the development of the school.
 The school relocated to 85 Sovetskaya Street in 2016.
 In the summer of 2022, the school relocated to a purpose-built facility at 3 Turakul Zehni Street.
-Housed in two 4-story buildings, the new facility offers 30 standard classrooms plus an Art room, a Music room, a chemistry/biology lab, a small theater, a gym, and a cafeteria that seats over 100.
-The building capacity is estimated at 350 students, allowing plenty of room for future growth in enrollment.